-The Governor signed new legislation which modifies § Education Law 2018-a regarding Absentee Ballots.
-Please note that for this vote only, voters who do not wish to appear at the polling place for fear of contracting or spreading COVID-19 can check off 'temporary illness or physical disability' on the application.
+The Governor signed legislation which extends § Education Law 2018-a regarding Absentee Ballots.
+Please note that voters who do not wish to appear at the polling place for fear of contracting or spreading COVID-19 can check off 'temporary illness or physical disability' on the application.

 Absentee ballots will be available for voters who will be absent, during all hours of the day of the vote, for the following reasons: